Using a Custom Backend

 The recommended solution for now is to export your site using a static layout ( Static layout vs. Full stack sites) and then add code to your backend to serve the files yourself, as it is fairly trivial.

 When you export a site statically, it will generate all files into your .kobweb/site folder.
-Then, if using Ktor, for example, serving these files is a one-liner:
+Then, if using Ktor, for example, you can serve these files using their staticFiles method:

 routing {